resulcay/FlagQuiz/README.md

 # FlagQuiz
-A quiz app which about countrys' flags.
+A quiz app which about countries' flags.